akashamin01/BREVITY-Portal-For-Secure-Assignment-Submissions/README.md

 ## BREVITY-portal-for-secure-assignment-submissions
-BREVITY is a portal designed for online assignment submission where the assignment goes through three security or validation checks which include the
+BREVITY is a portal designed for online assignment submission where the assignment goes through three security or validation checks which include the following

 **1.PLAGIARISM** CHECK Unicheck API